Gabriel Palmeros

-Gabriel Palmeros Valadéz (born December 2, 1977 in Puebla, Puebla) is a former Mexican football (soccer) defender.
+Gabriel Palmeros Valadéz (born December 2, 1977) is a former Mexican football (soccer) defender.
 He played for Santos Laguna (2001–2005) and Jaguares de Chiapas (2005–2007).

 Career

 Born in Puebla, Puebla, Palmeros' family moved to Comarca Lagunera when he was very young.
 He began playing football with local side Santos Laguna, where he would make his Liga MX debut.